top of page

 • responsive feel

-• improved airflow
+• better airflow

 • stronger edge support